“Anger, if not restrained, is frequently more hurtful to us than the injury that provokes it.”

 Raymond DiGiuseppe has studied anger as a clinical problem and has promoted the recognition of anger as a form of psychopathology.
 He has developed standards for identifying anger diagnostic disorders.
 Dr. DiGiuseppe has published two psychological tests assessing dysfunctional anger: the Anger Disorders Scale (ADS) for adults and the Anger Regulation and Expression Scale (ARES) for children and adolescents.
 He has also published on the development of the theory, practice and empirical research support of Rational Emotive Behavior Therapy and Cognitive Behavior Therapies and their application to children, adolescents, and families.
 He has also been interested in the development of the therapeutic alliance in child and adolescent psychotherapy.
 He is studying the diagnosis, assessment and treatment of persons with anger problems.Learn More

-Daniel is in his first year of the M.A.
-General/Experimental Psychology program at St. John's.
+Daniel is a doctoral student in the Clinical Psychology program at St. John's.
 Daniel has enjoyed learning more about the intricacies of the research process and the complex methodology involved.
 Daniel’s main interest is in the application of CBT to a wide-range of disorders including anxiety, depressive, and anger-related disorders.

 We are currently looking to borrow equipment to aid our mood induction research.